Resources stocks for Dummies: Here’s how to get started in the ASX’s most exciting sector in 2024

 Finally, investors need to consider the valuation.
 Investors should look at multiples such as EV/EBITDA, P/E and EV/Resource when considering whether or not to invest.
 They should also consider recent share price movements – if a company has gone on a ‘run’, whether it is because of the commodity price or maybe because there has just been one good hit, there is always the risk that an investment will not work out.

 One example is Balkan Metals and Mining (ASX:BMM).
 This resources stock rocketed from 20c at IPO to over 90c after a few good hits at its project in Serbia and a surging lithium price.
-But shares retreated in 2022 as investor took profits and used their money to chase other lithium stocks with more recent hits.
+But shares retreated over the next couple of years as investor took profits and used their money to chase other lithium stocks with more recent hits.

-Balkan Metals and Mining (ASX:BMM) share price chart (Graph: TradingView)
+Balkan Metals and Mining (ASX:BMM) share price chart, log scale (Source: TradingView)

 Investing in resources stocks represents both a big opportunity and a big risk